- August 2, 2020

 2. Highest Loan Quantum in decades

-For this new programme, you are able to loan up to $5 million SGD per borrower group.
+For this new Singapore Temporary Bridging Loan Programme, you are able to loan up to $5 million SGD per borrower group.
 This being those companies that have corporate shareholdings and the group to loaning above $5 Million as a whole.

 This means that companies can go to a few more banks to reach out to more funds and to help their businesses to tide through this tough times.

 Each bank is also capped at $1 Million for this loan to an individual company.

 It also means that medium size businesses are able to get a decent sized loan unlike in the past when it was capped at $300,000.
 Which is barely enough for businesses that are medium to large sized.